-- " If you're being actively recruited by an NCAA school and have a Profile Page account, transition it to the required certification account. - " Monitor the task list in your NCAA Eligibility Center account for next steps. - At the end of the school year, ask your high school counselor from each school you attend to upload an official transcript to your Eligibility Center account. - " If you fall behind academically, ask your high school counselor for help finding approved courses you can take.
+- " If you're being actively recruited by an NCAA Division I or II school, transition your Profile Page account to the right certification account. - " Monitor the task list and sign up for text alerts in your Eligibility Center account for next steps. - " Research the admission requirements for NCAA schools - " At the end of the school year, ask your high school counselor from each school you attended to upload your official transcript via the High School Portal. - " If you fall behind academically, ask your high school counselor for help finding approved courses you can take. - you're interested in attending.

-11th STUDY
+STUDY GRADE

-- " Ensure your sports participation information is correct in your Eligibility Center account. - " Check with your high school counselor to make sure you're on track to complete the required number of NCAA-approved core courses and graduate on time with your class. - " Share your NCAA ID with NCAA schools recruiting you so each school can place you on its institutional request list. - " At the end of the school year, ask your high school counselor from each school you attend to upload an official transcript to your Eligibility Center account.
+- " Ensure your sports participation information is correct in your Eligibility Center account. - " Check with your high school counselor to make sure you're on track to complete the required number of NCAA-approved core courses and graduate on time with your class. - " Share your NCAA ID with NCAA schools recruiting you so each school can place you on its institutional request list. - " Take unofficial and official visits to NCAA schools you're interested in attending and start applying early. - " At the end of the school year, ask your high school counselor from each school you attended to upload your official transcript via the High School Portal.